 This is an open spot for writers to excel in the field of architecture, through journalism.
 There is less competition and more opportunities when it comes to architectural journalism, as opposed to architecture, where thousands of new architects swarm the market every year.

 6. Show off the ‘Architectural Lifestyle’

-The non-architectural fraternity, be it clients or public, can be made aware of the hardships and experiences of becoming an architect and why we won’t design for free, while creating a nostalgic connect with fellow architects, using architectural journalism.
+The non-architectural fraternity, be it clients or the public, can be made aware of the hardships and experiences of becoming an architect and why we won’t design for free, while creating a nostalgic connection with fellow architects, using architectural journalism.